 5. Utilize Flight Search Engine Tools

 You can also sort the flight results by price, travel time, or the best overall flight as a combination of both of those metrics.
-If you use one of these, I’d advise checking the “search nearby airports” checkbox, as this will also include flight options that are within around 50 miles of your indicated airport.
+If you use one of these, I’d advise checking the “search nearby airports” checkbox.
+This will also include flight options that are within around 50 miles of your indicated airport.

-The airport near my parents house is small, so I always chose to fly into a bigger airport an hour and a half away.
-However, on our upcoming flight home from Brazil, I actually saw that somehow flying into that tiny airport was cheaper than flying into the big hub airport.
-It was a total steal.
+The airport near my parents’ house is small.
+I always chose to fly into a bigger airport an hour and a half away.
+However, on our flight home from Brazil, I actually saw that flying into that tiny airport was cheaper than flying into the big hub airport.

 The other reason to check that little box is because budget airlines often fly more frequently out of airports that are close to the hub rather than the hub itself.
 A great example of this is Fort Lauderdale, which is only 45 minutes from Miami but services most of the budget airline flights to Miami.

 6. Pack Lightly and Take Advantage of Budget Airlines

 This piece of advice is near and dear to my heart, because I am a budget airline fiend.
 It all started when I studied in Italy for a semester and discovered Ryanair and Wizz Air.
-These two airlines operate flights all over Europe and the ticket prices leave your jaw dropping all the way to the floor.
+These two airlines operate flights all over Europe and the ticket prices leave your jaw dropping to the floor.

-I want to take a couple minutes to explain away some misconceptions about budget airlines, because I think a lot of people are actually afraid of them, and while I understand that the prices may seem too good to be true, there is not a single thing to worry about.
+I want to take a couple minutes to explain away some misconceptions about budget airlines.
+While the prices may seem too good to be true, there is really nothing to worry about.
 If you want more information on flying with budget airlines, be sure to check out my budget airline guide.

 Also, the pilots aren’t shmucks that flunked out of flight school and couldn’t get a job with a major airline.
-In fact, I was talking to a flight attendant from Frontier Airlines a few months ago who told me that most of the pilots for these airlines are actually pilots that chose to leave their jobs with major airlines to move to budget airlines because of better pay, benefits, and work-life balance.
+In fact, a flight attendant from Frontier Airlines told me that most of the pilots for these airlines are actually pilots that chose to leave their jobs with major airlines to move to budget airlines because of better pay, benefits, and work-life balance.
 When you fly on a budget airline, you’re not sacrificing safety in the slightest bit.

 If you want a carry-on bag, that might run you another $5-15.
 A checked bag might be as high as $50.
 On top of that, the seats are less padded than the major airlines and you’ll also be sacrificing the little TV at your seat and the free food and drink service.